codeyStein/the-net-blog/content/post/goodbye-twentytwentytwo-and-what-to-expect-in-the-future.md

 +++
-title = "Goodbye 2022 and What to Expect in the Future" description = "Man, a LOT has happend this year.
+title = "Goodbye Twenty-twenty-two and What to Expect in the Future" description = "Man, a LOT has happend this year.
 And first of all, I want to say that I owe it all to you, thank you for the continius support that keeps me writing these articles.
 I had a lot of fun during these two months (I know, it feels like a lot more)." date = 2022-12-26T11:34:27-06:00 tags = ['important'] draft = false
 +++
 ![Goodbye 2022, and What to Expect in the Future](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/gqks4l6xhgk1zjfx58c7.png)
 Man, a LOT has happend this year.
 And first of all, I want to say that I owe it all to you, thank you for the continius support that keeps me writing these articles.
 I had a lot of fun during these two months (I know, it feels like a lot more).
 <!--more-->